Two-up: Popular culture

+In the 1921 Australian silent film A Girl of the Bush, directed by Franklyn Barrett, a school for two-up is shown in detail, including the way bets are placed and how the coins are tossed from the kip as the boxer squares up the play area and one of the players calls out "fair go"; the scene ends with a police raid.

+In the 1940 film Forty Thousand Horsemen, the three leads, played by Grant Taylor, Chips Rafferty, and Pat Twohill, are introduced to us playing two-up in a market place.

+The 1951 novel Come In Spinner by Dymphna Cusack and Florence James takes its name from the call.

 In the 1960 film Hell Is a City set in Manchester, England, there is a scene in which robbers use stolen money to join in a gang of local men gathered on a hill behind the town to gamble "the toss".
 A thrower balances two pennies on two outstretched fingers and then tosses them high in the air to see how they land.
 The thrower wins with double heads and loses with double tails.
 Other men in the crowd cover his bets (bet against him), with a "boxer" handling the money and keeping track of the bets.
 Lookout men with binoculars and whistles sat by upper windows of nearby buildings to warn of police arriving.

-The film The Sundowners contains a sequence in which a group of Australian drovers, including Robert Mitchum's character, play a game of two-up, with appropriate bets.
+The 1960 film The Sundowners contains a sequence in which a group of Australian drovers, including Robert Mitchum's character, play a game of two-up, with appropriate bets.
 One of the players calls out "fair go", which translates roughly as "play fair".
 Appropriately, the action in the game on-screen is rapid and without hesitations or false starts.
-In the 1940 film Forty Thousand Horsemen, the three leads, played by Grant Taylor, Chips Rafferty, and Pat Twohill, are introduced to us playing two-up in a market place.

 The 1971 film Wake in Fright contains scenes where the main protagonist, a schoolteacher named John Grant, staying in a semi fictional mining town based on Broken Hill for one night, initially makes significant winnings in a game of two-up, before subsequently losing everything again.